NRubin613/neural-sde-project/README.md

 PyTorch project to fit a **1‑dimensional stochastic differential equation** directly to a price series and then simulate sample paths.

+Have a look at the plots folder to get a high-level understanding of the model.

 We model log‑prices `X_t` via

 > dX_t = μ_θ(features) dt + σ_φ(features) dW_t